econchick/new-coder/README.md

 2. Sudoku/GUI tutorial language
 5. Add better tags for subjects that are covered in tutorial parts (e.g. Generators, Iterators, classes, etc).
 6. Learn anchoring for Mynt/Markdown
-7. Remove the opening of the dataviz files in the tutorial to not "give away the answers"!
+7. Remove the opening of the dataviz files in the tutorial to not give away the answers!